 Parameter name Values

+Output type 1 bit / 1 byte (0-100%)

 Upper hysteresis 1 10 100 (x 0.1°C)

 Lower hysteresis 1 10 100 (x 0.1°C)

 Resending period 0 255 (x 1 min, 0 = Disabled)

-When the two-point control method is selected, on/off commands are sent through the 1-bit Output variable (heating) communication object.
-The meaning of the upper hysteresis and lower hysteresis parameter is described in detail in section 2.4.5 Control algorithms on page 34.
+When the two-point control method is selected, on/off commands are sent through the Output variable (heating) communication object.
+This will be a 1-bit object or a 1-byte object, depending on the setting of the Output type parameter.

+The meaning of the upper hysteresis and lower hysteresis parameter is described in detail in section 2.4.5 Control algorithms on page 35.

-The value of this communication object may be resent to the bus periodically, according to the value of the Resending period parameter.
+The value of the communication object may be resent to the bus periodically, according to the Resending period parameter.
 Setting this parameter to 0 disables periodic resending.